queryluke/masseffect-5e/static/data/rules/01-03-universe-to-explore.md

 Both galaxies share the same characteristics that are nascent to Mass Effect, i.e. biotics, tech, and space travel, but each galaxy offers its own zeitgeist and challenges.
 The Milky Way is mostly explored and contains extensive urban environments.
-You could easily set an entire campaign on a single planet and, depending on when you set you campaign on the timeline, you might also deal with the impending invasion of <a href="http://masseffect.wikia.com/wiki/Reaper" target="_blank">the Reapers</a>.
+You could easily set an entire campaign on a single planet and, depending on when you set your campaign on the timeline, you might also deal with the impending invasion of <a href="http://masseffect.wikia.com/wiki/Reaper" target="_blank">the Reapers</a>.
 In contrast, Andromeda is themed for exploration, survival, and being a pioneer.
 An operatives' primary goal is that of setting up a thriving civilization in the new galaxy and uncovering its mysterious past.
 In short, the Milky Way